FREQUENTLY ASKED QUESTIONS

 Q. Can we hire accommodation onsite?

-A. Yes, please see our camping page for details of beautiful tented structures which you can rent for the weekend.
+A. Yes, please see our accomodation page for details of beautiful tented structures which you can rent for the weekend.

 Q. How do I find out directions / Where is the festival?